Staff

 Email Dev

-Dev Wakeley is Arise's worker policy advocate.
-He originally joined Arise as a policy analyst in 2018 before moving to his current role in 2022.
+Dev Wakeley is Alabama Arise’s worker policy advocate.
+He originally joined Arise in 2018 as a policy analyst on a range of issues including criminal justice reform and voting rights before moving to his current role in 2022.
 Dev is a Gardendale native who has a B.A. in philosophy from Franklin & Marshall College and a J.D. from the University of Alabama.
 He was admitted to the Alabama State Bar in 2017.
 During law school, he served on the Public Interest Student Board executive committee and the Alabama Civil Rights and Civil Liberties Law Review.
 He also worked on the Elder Law Clinic through the UA School of Law and the Clemency Project for the Federal Defenders Program for the Middle District of Alabama.

 Whitney Washington